 - Are purchased from a local farm, supporting a small business.

 - Are native and specially bred to resist illness.

 - Will reach the most vulnerable women of the Association first.

-To ensure that these chickens are healthy, productive and well-cared for, women receive expert training from Carlos, our agro-ecology consultant.
-Before the chickens are delivered, Carlos confirms that the family has built an appropriate coop, according to the plans he provided to them.
-Participants will also be supplied with special feed that is critical to the first month of the chickens’ development.
+To ensure that these chickens are healthy, productive and well-cared for, women received expert training from Carlos, our agro-ecology consultant.
+Before the chickens were delivered, Carlos confirmed that the family built an appropriate coop, according to the plans he provided to them.
+Participants were also be supplied with special feed that is critical to the first month of the chickens’ development.
 After that, the chickens can be fed items from family gardens or kitchen scraps.